bon-nina/landing-page/README.md

 The goal of this project is to create a template for a general landing page.

 Learning objective:
-- applying all preevious knowledge
+- applying all previous knowledge
 - making a good layout using flexboxes
 - continue focusing on making regular and meaningful commits